-Income form can also be downloaded from the DCJS website at: http://www.dcjs.virginia.gov/forms/grants/subgrantProjectIncome.xls.
-Examples of project income might include service fees; client fees; usage or rental fees; sales of materials; and income received from sale of seized and forfeited assets (cash, personal or real property included).
+"Project income (as defined in the Part 200 Uniform Requirements) must be used in accordance with the provisions of the Part 200 Uniform Requirements.
+Project income earnings and expenditures both must be reported quarterly to DCJS.
+Any funds generated as a direct result of DCJS grant-funded projects are deemed project income.
+Examples of project income might include service fees; client fees; usage or rental fees; sales of materials; and income received from sale of seized and forfeited assets (cash, personal or real property included)."